sgtcoolguy/appc-cli-mocha/README.md

 ### Features

-* Authomatically redirects all trafic from the appc-cli to the internal request mocker
+* Authomatically redirects all tthe raffic from the appc-cli to the internal request mocker
 * Added support for OS specific tests
 * Logs from appc-logger are automatically stored for easy access